 11:00 – 11:10 Prepare for Dismissal

 12:35 – 12:45 Calendar/Morning Message

 12:45 – 1:00 Circle Time

-Classroom: We will be following The Creative Curriculum for Preschool.
-Creative Curriculum promotes "hands-on" learning by incorporating many different educational activities in each subject or area to address the children's various learning styles.
+Classroom: Our curriculum is World of Wonders For Preschool.
+It is a literacy based curriculum with a cross-curricular component.
+Our program promotes "hands-on" learning by incorporating many different educational activities in each subject area to address the children's various learning styles.
 Circle Times, Small Groups, and Centers provide activities that meet the children's developmental needs and interests and help them become more independent, confident learners.
-We will also be incorporating Everyday Mathematics and Literacy By Design.

 Parent/Teacher Conferences: We will schedule fall and spring P/T Conferences.
 At these conferences, we will discuss your child's accomplishments, strengths, and overall progress.